courses > physics 221-223 > Python

 The username and password for these machines are posted on the monitors.
 In the Applications menu, find the Accessories submenu, and select Terminal.
 At the $ prompt, type "python".

 Once you get into the more complicated examples, like the ones that define functions, it gets to be a pain to type in your examples directly at the python prompt.
 You can open a text editor (similar to NotePad on Windows) by doing Applications:Accesories:Text Editor.
-Then if your program is called, e.g., foo.py, you can run it by typing python -i foo.py.
+Save your file as, e.g., foo.py, in the home directory for the student account (not the desktop).
+To run it, type "python foo.py" at the operating system's % prompt.
+This will run the program, and the only output you'll get will be from print statements in the program.
+To avoid having to type "python foo.py" repeatedly, you can type control-P to bring back the previous command.

 As you get into even more complicated examples, like the programs you'll write for some of the homework problems, it's easiest just to start by cutting and pasting an example from the book and then modifying it for your purposes.
 Some useful examples can be cut and pasted directly from the online version of section 2.2.
 You can also download a zip file of all the code listings in the book.